RushkaPushka/RushkaPushka/README.md

 - Hey!
 I’m @RushkaPushka
 - 👀 I’m interested in projects for beginners in data science
-- I’m currently learning math statistics and python and I'm going to dive into ML
+- I'm good at ML basics and a little bit into NNs.
+The next aim is to boost my NL skills
 - 📫 How to reach me: aknashurr@gmail.com

 <!---